IIM Calcutta – Personal Interview ExperiencesAnisha Mukhija

 Prof: What if I hug the girl and the device gets pressed?

 Me: Sir, the device needs to be pressed twice in quick succession.
 So that’s highly unlikely.

 Prof: Haan still, I hug her and it gets pressed twice?

-Alum: Is there any tech which revolutionised the electronics industry?
+Alum: Is there any tech which revolutionized the electronics industry?

-Me: Sir, transistor.
-When in 1920s they were developed, *Prof cuts, says don’t tell stories*
+Me: Sir, the transistor.
+When in the 1920s they were developed, *Prof cuts says don’t tell stories*